“It’s 10x cheaper to keep a customer than to get a new one.”

 According to a Salesforce study, 51% of consumers expect companies to anticipate their needs and make relevant product suggestions before they even contact them.

 “Hyper personalization can deliver up to 800% ROI.
 Importantly, one in five customers would share their data to receive more personalized experiences.“– Deloitte.

 Hyper-personalization is like one-to-one marketing.
-Basically, it’s a way of communicating with all your customers in a tailored and unique way.
-Sounds intimidating, doesn’t it?
-But it doesn’t need to be.
-Recent advances in technology help you not only reach the right person at the right time but also with the right context.
+It’s a way of communicating with all your customers in a tailored and unique way.
+Recent technological advances help you reach the right person at the right time and with the proper context.